 2. Generalized training.
 While many professions use laser scanners—surveying, engineering, forensic investigation, to name a few—there is a world of difference in application and approach.
 Likewise, one-size-fits-all training simply does not do the job.
 Make sure the training program specializes in public safety applications and the trainers are experienced in the types of applications you regularly encounter in your work in public safety.
 Additionally, keep in mind that the end result of your work will be judged in the courtroom as you testify at trial as an expert witness.
 Make sure the trainer has real-world experience as a qualified expert forensics witness.

 Training is fundamental to successfully laser scanning crime and crash scenes.
-Before your agency invests in a laser scanner, make sure the manufacturer’s training is focused on forensics and the real-world situations you face every day.
+Before your agency invests in a laser scanner or any other scene documentation technology, make sure the manufacturer’s training is focused on forensics and the real-world situations you face every day.